boschresearch/rince/README.md

 }
 ```

 ##  License

 This project is open-sourced under the AGPL-3.0 license.
 See the [License](LICENSE) file for details.

-For a list of other open source components included i nthis project, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).
+For a list of other open source components included in this project, see the file [3rd-party-licenses.txt](3rd-party-licenses.txt).

 ## Purpose of the project
 This software is a research prototype, solely developed for and published as
 part of the publication cited above.
 It will neither be
 maintained nor monitored in any way.

 ## Contact
 Please feel free to open an issue or contact us personally if you have questions, need help, or need explanations.
-Write to one of the following email addresses, and maybe put one other in the cc:
+Write to one of the following email addresses, and maybe put the other in the cc:

 david.hoffmann2@de.bosch.com